MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-environment-lifecycle-trace.md

 ## Environment update missed

-Occurs when the environment was scheduled to be updated, but it was not possible to start the update in the update window defined in the admin center.
+Occurs when the environment was scheduled to be updated, but it wasn't possible to start the update in the update window defined in the admin center.

 <!--
 EnvironmentUpdateMissed = "LC0102";